-After a while, and several different computers later, I began to discover a few more things about the basic functions of this wonderful machine – like copy-and-paste, for example, and changing font sizes and styles.
+After a while, and several computers later, I began to discover a few more things about the basic functions of this wonderful machine – like copy-and-paste, for example, changing font sizes and styles, undo typing, layout and design, and so forth.
 Pretty sophisticated stuff, no?

 Gradually my computer was becoming much more interesting, and I began to be much more productive with it.

 Over the years, friends and colleagues have clued me in to even more functions and capabilities.
-I’ve learned how to use PowerPoint, can do a mail merge for a monthly newsletter, and even know how to access my website’s back pages to post something on the site.
-I have become adept at downloading, uploading, web searching, webinar hosting, and online training – and all through the same computer.
+I’ve learned how to use PowerPoint, can set up and format a book for publication, make a PDF, and I even know how to access my website’s back pages to post something on the site.
+I have become adept at downloading, uploading, web searching, webinar hosting, and online training – and all through the computer.
 And I know I haven’t exhausted the possibilities of my current machine.

 We have the mind of Christ!

 I’m talking about the mind of Christ.
 Paul says that everyone who believes in Jesus possesses the mind of Christ.
+Imagine!
 The mind of Christ spoke the world into being and upholds it day by day (Jn.
 1.1, 2; Heb.
 1.3).
-The mind of Christ saw Nathanael under the fig tree, turned water into wine, healed a servant at a distance, understood every jot and tittle of God’s Word, and peers into the heart of every person.
+The mind of Christ saw Nathanael under the fig tree, turned water into wine, healed a servant at a distance, understood every jot and tittle of God’s Word, peers into the heart of every person, and pursues the Kingdom agenda of God.
 The mind of Christ knows the will of the Father, and how that will is best accomplished to bless His people and glorify Him.

 Whereas those who do not know the Lord can’t understand spiritual matters, can’t penetrate the mysteries of divine revelation and so discover the secret workings of the divine economy, this is not true for the followers of Jesus.
-We have the mind of Christ, and this means that we can understand the world as Jesus did, see God’s glory in the things He has made, plumb the depths of His Word, understand the times and what we must do, and draw on the power of His Spirit for transformed living in every area of our lives, increasingly day by day.
+We have the mind of Christ, and this means that we can understand the world as Jesus did, see God’s glory in the things He has made, plumb the depths of His Word, understand the times and what we must do, and draw on the power of His Spirit for transformed living and for restoring the reconciled world, increasingly day by day.